borzari/CMSSW_SPRACE_2018/README.md

 ### Exercise 4 - Find data in the DAS ( Data Aggregation Service)

-In this exercise we will locate the MC dataset RelValZMM (Z -> μμ) and the collision dataset /DoubleMuon/Run2017C-PromptReco-v3/MINIAOD using the Data Aggregation Service
+In this exercise we will locate the MC dataset RelValZMM (Z -> μμ) and the collision dataset /DoubleMuon/Run2017C-PromptReco-v3/MINIAOD using the Data Aggregation Service.

+Go to the url [DAS](https://cmsweb.cern.ch/das/).
+Need the certificate in your browser.

+Search for:

+`dataset release=CMSSW_9_3_0_pre5 dataset=/RelValZMM*/*CMSSW_9_3_0*/MINIAOD*`

+This will search for datasets, processed with release CMSSW_9_3_0_pre5, which is named like /RelValZMM*/*CMSSW_9_3_0*/MINIAOD*.
+The syntax for searches is found [here](https://cmsweb.cern.ch/das/faq), with many useful common search patterns under "CMS Queries".

+Look for /RelValZMM_13/CMSSW_9_3_0_pre5-93X_mc2017_realistic_v2-v1/MINIAODSIM and answer:

+- 0) What is the size of this dataset?

+- 1) Click on "Sites" to get a list of sites hosting this data.
+Is this data at FNAL?
+Is this data at DESY?

+Back in the main dataset page, click on the link "Files" to get a list of the root files in our selected dataset.
+One of the files it contains should look like this:

+`/store/relval/CMSSW_9_3_0_pre5/RelValZMM_13/MINIAODSIM/93X_mc2017_realistic_v2-v1/00000/96FBB6F5-0E92-E711-841B-0025905B85C0.root`

+If you want to know the name of the dataset from the name of a file, one can go to [DAS](https://cmsweb.cern.ch/das/) and type

+`dataset file=/store/relval/CMSSW_9_3_0_pre5/RelValZMM_13/MINIAODSIM/93X_mc2017_realistic_v2-v1/00000/96FBB6F5-0E92-E711-841B-0025905B85C0.root`

+Now we will locate a collisions dataset skim using the keyword search which is sometimes more convenient if you know the dataset you are looking for.
+In [DAS](https://cmsweb.cern.ch/das/) type:

+`dataset=/DoubleMu*/*Run2017C*/MINIAOD*`

+- 2) What release was the dataset containing 12Sep2017 collected in?

+Having set your CMSSW environment one can also search for the dataset `/DoubleMuon/Run2017C-PromptReco-v3/MINIAOD` by invoking the DAS command in your WORKING DIRECTORY.
+The DAS commands das_client and dasgoclient are in the path for CMSSW_9 versions and above, so you do not need to download anything additional.

+First, set your certificate

+`voms-proxy-init --voms cms`

+ Then you can execute the query with:

+ `das_client.py --query="dataset=/DoubleMuon*/Run2017C-PromptReco-v3/MINIAOD" --format=plain`